 What is jianbing?

-Jianbing is popular street food in China that means “fried pancake.”
+Jianbing is a popular street food in China that means “fried pancake.”
 However, this Chinese pancake not your typical syrup-laden pancake; it’s more like a rolled crepe with layers of savory flavor.
 It resembles a vegetarian breakfast crepe which is made fresh on a griddle with various ingredients including a flour-based batter, eggs, scallions, chili sauce and a cracker.